 Whenever a team or a domain uses Sheetgo, they start to create a system that consists of connected and linked spreadsheets.
-In other words, linked spreadsheets inside a domain are intelligent because they form part of a bigger neuronal grid of data.
-At Sheetgo, we measure the “Linktelligence” of our domain users and clients.
-The goal of such a measure is to provide suggestions for them to improve their spreadsheet systems and their experience with Sheetgo.
+Linked spreadsheets inside a domain become intelligent because they form part of a bigger neuronal grid of data.
+At Sheetgo, we measure the “Linktelligence” (LQ) of users.
+By knowing your LQ you can find ways to improve your spreadsheet systems (and therefore LQ), save time, increase the utility of your data, and improve your experience with Sheetgo.

 How do we measure Linktelligence?

-At Sheetgo we don’t collect any personal data but only metadata in reference to the connections (note: link and connections mean the same) created.
-Mainly we can know:
+At Sheetgo we don’t collect any personal data but only metadata in reference to the connections (note: we use the terms link and connections interchangibly) created.
+Key points that we consider:

 - The number of spreadsheets that are linked